vincentlaguna/learn-c-cpp/README.md

 - Stream and system oriented data files
 - Basic file operations using FILE
 - Started Raspberry Pi projects in C
+- Reverse array through the use of pointers
 -

 What I have learned in C++: